-3.9 The Access Seeker shall submit a Service Request to the Access Provider to request supply of the DS Service in accordance with the Supply Terms and in the manner communicated by the Access Provider.
+3.5 The provisions set out in clause(s) 3.5 to 3.8 shall apply only to a maximum of fifteen (15) MDS circuit Service Orders at a time from the Access Seeker as set out in the MDS Operations Manual.
+Any Service Orders made under a Project shall be supplied based on agreed terms between Access Provider and Access Seeker with agreed SLAs.
+The Access Seeker shall submit a Service Order to the Access Provider to request supply of the MDS Service in accordance with the Supply Terms and in the manner communicated by the Access Provider.